romana/romana.github.io/faq/faq.md

 #### 7. Does Romana work with Kubernetes?

-It will.
-The current [v0.6 release](/roadmap/) does not support Kubernetes, but it is planned for the next release.
+We are working on support for the Container Network Interface (CNI) in Kubernetes and it will be available soon.
+Current status [available here](/try_romana/kubernetes/).

 {% include backtotopbutton.html %}
 ---

 #### 8. Will Romana run in AWS?

 Yes.
-The current release supports OpenStack running in AWS EC2.
-See current [Roadmap](/roadmap/) for details.
+The current release supports OpenStack running on AWS EC2 instances.
+Current status [available here](/try_romana/openstack/).

 {% include backtotopbutton.html %}